 Remuneration arrangements for employees that are not EDs take account of the seniority and nature of the role, individual performance and local market practice.
-The aim is to provide employees with remuneration packages that are clear and simple to understand, transparent, consistent and fair.
-Remuneration includes a basic salary, variable components and a pension.
+The components and levels of remuneration for different employees may therefore differ from the policy for EDs.
+Any such elements are reviewed against market practice and approved in line with internal guidelines and frameworks.

-Variable payments are discretionary and fully flexible as opposed to a contractual entitlement, and there is a possibility of zero awards being made should the performance of the Group and/or individuals require this.
-Individual awards are based on a calibrated assessment of performance of individuals relative to peers.
+Variable payments are discretionary and fully flexible as opposed to a contractual entitlement, and there is a possibility of zero awards being made should the performance of the Group and/or individuals require this (other than where payments are required by law).
+Individual awards are based on an assessment of performance of individuals allowing for differentiation.

-The remuneration of employees in the Risk Management function (including Compliance and the Actuarial function) and Internal Audit is determined independently of the financial results of the business areas they oversee.
+The remuneration of employees in the Risk Management, Compliance and the Actuarial functions and Internal Audit is determined independently of the financial results of the business areas they oversee.
 This reinforces the independence of these functions.